kirangagitau/AirBnB_clone/README.md

 ## Description:
 This is my first step towads building my first full web application: the AirBnB clone.
 This is a crucial step as i shall be building my sebsequent projects on it.
-### Intro:
+## Intro:
 The project is a clone of AirBnB.

-The console is will be managing objects and how they ar stored by basically performing the following tasks:
+The console will be managing objects and how they ar stored by basically performing the following tasks:
 + Create a new object (ex: a new User or a new Place)
 + Retrieve an object froma file, a database etc....